 Double Shot Injection Molding

 Instead of printing characters onto plastic, double shot injection molding molds the character and underside of the keycap into one piece of plastic with the top part of the keycap molded onto another piece.
-They are fused together to form a dual layer keycap with a very high contrast graphic.
+They are fused together to form a dual-layer keycap with a very high contrast graphic.
 This is the most expensive, highest quality type of printing possible and results in a key that cannot be worn off as it is part of the keycap.
-It also limits the printing to two colors per keycap due to the molds and expense involved.
+It also limits the printing to two colors per keycap due to the molds and expenses involved.
 There have been examples of more than two colors using this method, but the price at this point is way too high for most companies to embrace.
-In fact, even most keyboard companies have abandoned double shot injection molding based upon its high cost.
+In fact, even most keyboard companies have abandoned double-shot injection molding based upon its high cost.